jaylaw81/six-feet-over/README.md

 ## Contributing

 _Hoping to contribute?_ We highly encourage contributions to further enable the mission of Six Feet Over!

+_Not sure where to start?_ Don't hesitate to get in touch so we can find something that suits your skills and interests.
+You don't need to contribute code to help out!

 Check out [Contributing](CONTRIBUTING.md) for more.

-_Not sure where to start?_ Don't hesitate to get in touch so we can find something that suits your skills and interests.

-### Quick Start

-> Using Zsh, Oh-My-Zsh, and NPM.

-1. Navigate to a suitable folder.
-2. Clone the repository. `git clone https://github.com/mishakessler/six-feet-over.git`
-3. Navigate to the project folder. `cd six-feet-over/code/app`
-4. Install dependencies. `npm i`
-5. Run server. `npm run start`
-6. View in browser. `open http://localhost:3000`

 ## Development